api-evangelist-apis/accounts/README.md

-# accounts
+# SEC Companies

-This is my API for managing accounts.
+This is a simple JSON API for accessing the SEC companies.